leon4rd/test/README.md

-## A boy dug three holes in the yard.
-When his mother saw, she exclaimed: "well, well, well"
+## A termite walks into a bar and asks “Is the bar tender here?”